AdithyaSalian23/SlotGame/README.md

 # SlotGame

-I have created a Slot game using HTML, CSS and JAVASCRIPT.
+🎰 Experience the excitement of the SlotGame project, a thrilling web-based game created with HTML, CSS, and JavaScript!
+Play now at: https://adithyasalian23.github.io/SlotGame/ 🌐🕹️